 My name is Russell McKinney.
-I am 50 years old and have served as an ordained pastor for the past 24 years.
-I’ve been married to my wife Tonya for 22 years.
-Tonya is in her 25th year teaching middle-school math at Bowman Middle School in Bakersville, NC.
-We have two great kids – our sons Ryan (19) and Royce (15).
-Ryan is a sophomore at Johnson University, a Christian college in Knoxville, Tennessee.
-Royce is a sophomore at Mitchell High School in Bakersville, NC.
+I am 55 years old and have served as an ordained pastor for 29 years.
+I am currently the pastor of Roan Mountain Baptist Church in Bakersville, NC.
+I’ve been married to my wife, Tonya, for 28 years.
+She has taught middle school math at Bowman Middle School in Bakersville, NC, for 30 years.
+We have two great kids – our sons Ryan (25) and Royce (21).
+Ryan is a Physical Education teacher at Gouge Elementary School in Bakersville, NC.
+Royce is a senior at Lees McRae College in Banner Elk, NC.

 Second, experience has taught me that walking with the Lord is like walking down a road.
-Christianity really shouldn’t be thought of as either a sprint or a long-jump.
-When it comes to spiritual matters, sprinting and long-jumping tend to produce what Hebrews 5:12-14 describes as “babes in Christ” (as opposed to fully mature “adults in Christ”).
-How much better it is to slowly and methodically walk with the Lord down life’s road and let Him purposefully mold you into the person He wants you to be and use you in the way in which He wants to use you.
+Christianity really shouldn’t be thought of as either a sprint or a long jump.
+When it comes to spiritual matters, sprinting and long jumping tend to produce what Hebrews 5:12-14 describes as “babes in Christ” (as opposed to fully mature “adults in Christ”).
+How much better it is to slowly and methodically walk with the Lord down life’s road and let Him purposefully mold you into the person He wants you to be and use you in the ways in which He wants to use you.

 One last thing, if you like the blog you can follow it by clicking on either the WordPress “Follow The Disciples Road” option or the “Follow Blog Via Email” option on the right side of the page.
 By doing this you will be notified whenever I post something new.
 But there’s definitely no pressure for you to do that.
 Rest assured that I’m not the type to live and die with how many followers I have.
 So, again, thanks for checking out the site, and may God use it to help you become the Christian disciple He wants you to be.